“One to change a few. A few to change many. Many to change the world. It all starts with one.” – Anonymous

 While more people than ever are taking small strides to protect our planet, many don’t understand the devastating impact animal exploitation has on the environment.
 By living vegan, you’re helping restore and replenish polluted oceans, rivers, forests and other habitats, as well as cleaning the air we breathe.

 The research is clear: a vegan diet is healthiest for humans.
-By living vegan, you can prevent and reverse heart disease, improve cholesterol, and lower blood pressure.
-Eating foods from plants also reduces your risk of contracting many other illnesses including cancer, osteoporosis, diabetes, kidney disease, hypertension and obesity.
+By living vegan, you can prevent heart disease, improve cholesterol, and lower blood pressure.
+Eating foods from plants also reduces your risk of contracting many other illnesses including cancer, osteoporosis, diabetes, kidney disease, and hypertension.

 The Top Five Tips for Going and Staying Vegan